KOlenja721/Scrabble-Cheater-1/README.md

 ## Problem Statement

 	Write a Python script that takes a Scrabble rack as a command-line argument and prints all valid Scrabble words that can be constructed from that rack, along with their Scrabble scores, sorted by score.
-An example invocation and output

 ## Resources

-* http://courses.cms.caltech.edu/cs11/material/advjava/lab1/sowpods.zip contains all words in the 	official http://en.wikipedia.org/wiki/SOWPODS word list, one word per line
+* http://courses.cms.caltech.edu/cs11/material/advjava/lab1/sowpods.zip contains all words in the 	official http://en.wikipedia.org/wiki/SOWPODS word list, one word per line.

 * Here is a dictionary containg all letters and their Scrabble values:

 		scores = {"a": 1, "c": 3, "b": 3, "e": 1, "d": 2, "g": 2,
 			"f": 4, "i": 1, "h": 4, "k": 5, "j": 8, "m": 3,
 			"l": 1, "o": 1, "n": 1, "q": 10, "p": 3, "s": 1,
 			"r": 1, "u": 1, "t": 1, "w": 4, "v": 4, "y": 4,
 			"x": 8, "z": 10}

 ## Breaking down the problem